F3real/F3real.github.io/content/pwn_adventure_sourcery_2.md

 ## Lab door 3

-Source code of third lab door has ~6k lines of code.
-But fortunately most of it is in `decipher` function and represents unrolled loop.
+The source code of the third lab door has ~6k lines of code.
+But fortunately, most of it is in `decipher` function and represents the unrolled loop.

 Full source code can be found [here](https://github.com/F3real/ctf_solutions/blob/master/2018/pwn_adventure_sourcery/LabDoor3/LabDoor3.asm)

-Lets look at important few code snippets:
+Let's look at important few code snippets:

 ~~~asm
 	; read in the input, expect "XXXXXXXX-XXXXXXXX"